Joint Office Celebrates 200,000 Places to Charge

 Oct.
 22, 2024

-Close on the heels of doubling the national EV charging network since the start of the Biden-Harris Administration, the Joint Office of Energy and Transportation today celebrates reaching 200,000 public charging ports available nationwide.
+Close on the heels of doubling the national EV charging network since 2021, the Joint Office of Energy and Transportation today celebrates reaching 200,000 public charging ports available nationwide.
 Convenient and reliable EV charging options in all 50 states are providing more people than ever with the freedom to travel using electric mobility.
-The national network is well ahead of schedule to meet the Biden-Harris Administration’s goal of 500,000 chargers by 2030.
+The national network is well ahead of schedule to meet a national goal of 500,000 chargers by 2030.

 Marking the most significant transformation to our transportation system in a century, the deployment of more chargers is happening thanks to both public funding and private sector investment.
 New charging stations funded by the National Electric Vehicle Infrastructure (NEVI) formula program, Charging and Fueling Infrastructure (CFI) program, and Electric Vehicle Charger Reliability and Accessibility (EVC-RAA) program have all come online within the past month or so, bolstering private investment that’s bringing multimodal charging solutions to communities and creating fast charging hubs along key travel corridors.
 As of September 30, 2024, drivers can travel 57.8% of the most heavily trafficked corridors nationwide with the assurance of finding a fast charger at least every 50 miles.
 By the end of next year, we expect coverage on 70% of those corridors.